Unisphere

 Clarke devised plans for the Unisphere while aboard an airplane in 1960.
-New York City Department of Parks and Recreation commissioner Robert Moses, who had already rejected two plans for iconic structures at the 1964 Fair, approved Clarke's proposal in early 1961.
+New York City Department of Parks and Recreation commissioner Robert Moses, who had already rejected two plans for iconic structures at the 1964 fair, approved Clarke's proposal in early 1961.
 After further refinements, the Unisphere was constructed by American Bridge Company, a division of U.S. Steel, from March to August 1963.
 Over 51 million people visited the Unisphere during the World's Fair, after which it became a permanent attraction of Flushing Meadows–Corona Park.
+The Unisphere became an unofficial symbol of Queens after the World's Fair.
 In the 1970s, the Unisphere was not maintained and became visibly dirty; it was restored in the early 1990s.
 The Unisphere was made a New York City designated landmark in 1995 and, after another period of disrepair, it was restored in the early 2010s.

+The Unisphere measures 140 ft high and 120 ft in diameter.
+It sits atop a 20 ft tripod base with over 500 steel pieces representing the countries, as well as three steel rings representing the first artificial satellites orbiting Earth.
+Around the Unisphere is a reflecting pool measuring 310 ft in diameter, surrounded by 48 pairs of fountainheads.

 History

-Flushing Meadows–Corona Park, a former ash dump in the borough of Queens, was used for the 1939/1940 New York World's Fair.
+Flushing Meadows–Corona Park, a former ash dump in the New York City borough of Queens, was used for the 1939/1940 New York World's Fair.
 At the conclusion of the fair, it was used as a park.
 The Flushing Meadows site was selected in 1959 for the 1964 New York World's Fair.
 Gilmore David Clarke and Michael Rapuano, designers of the original World's Fair layout, were retained to tailor the original 1939 park layout for the new fair.
 New York City parks commissioner Robert Moses was president of the World's Fair Corporation, which leased the park from the city until 1967, after the fair's completion.